AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 * NAT
 * source ports
 * multiple contexts
-* Mixed Permit and Deny rules in optimacl.py
+* Mixed Permit and Deny rules in `optimacl.py`

 ## TODO

 * Rewrite ipaclmatch.py.
 It was written to quickly solve particular tasks.
 Adding new features created a mess.
 * I have one more optimization method in mind, but to implement it optimacl.py should be rewritten.
-* Add recursive group generation for all devices in genacl.py
+* Add recursive group generation for all devices in `genacl.py`

 ## Data collecting

-* Edit asa.list and place a list of the firewall IP-addresses and firewall hostnames (as in the ASA config).
+* Edit `asa.list` and place a list of the firewall IP-addresses and firewall hostnames (as in the ASA config).
 No empty lines.
 * Enter username/passwords in asa.sh, or uncomment lines that take the info from the keyboard
-* Run asa.sh.
+* Run `asa.sh`.
 It will:
   * create directories with the firewall names
   * log onto the firewalls
   * run the following commands: